gem-pasteur/PanACoTA/README.md

 Then, for prokka installation, you need to install some system packages, as well as bioperl and java, if not already done (see [Prokka README](https://github.com/tseemann/prokka) for more information).

-## Downloading `genomeAPCAT`
+## Downloading and updating `genomeAPCAT`

-You can download `genomeAPCAT` source code by cloning its gitlab repository.
-Then, go to the directory created to install `genomeAPCAT` as described bellow.
-Here is an example to download the code and move to the created repository (called 'root directory' in the next sections):
+You can download `genomeAPCAT` source code by downloading an archive (zip, tar.gz), or by cloning its gitlab repository.
+By cloning the gitlab repository, you will then be able to update the code to new versions very easily and quickly.
+Here is how to clone the repository:

     git clone https://gitlab.pasteur.fr/aperrin/pipeline_annotation
-    cd pipeline_annotation

-After the first command, it will ask you for your gitlab login and password.
+Give your gitlab login, and password.

+This will create a repository called `pipeline_annotation`.
+Go inside this repository to install `genomeAPCAT`, as described hereafter.

+If a new version of `genomeAPCAT` is released, and you want to use it, type the following command to update the source code:

+    git pull

+Then, you will be able to install the new version (see bellow).

 ## Installing `genomeAPCAT` (final mode)